 Through 4-H Tech Changemakers, teens become credentialed through formal training in how to teach digital skills to adults.
 They also receive technology to support their projects, assistance from 4-H professionals and coalition partners, and training in ways to effectively engage their communities.
 To date, this powerful, youth-centered program has reached more than 10,000 adults with digital skills training.

 Unfortunately, rural Americans are 10 times more likely to lack high speed internet access than their suburban or urban counterparts.
 Research indicates that roughly 60 percent of farmers in the U.S. lack sufficient connectivity to run their business, while 25 percent of farms have no internet access whatsoever.
 That means that many farmers, ranchers, and agricultural workers are being left behind.

-In 2021, the program will engage youth through Cooperative Extension at the following land-grant universities: Alcorn State, Arizona State, Arkansas State, Auburn University, Alabama A&M, Florida A&M, Georgia State, Indiana State, Kentucky State, University of Nebraska-Lincoln, North Carolina A&T, Prairie View A&M, Southern University and A&M College, Texas A&M, Tennessee State, Tuskegee University, Virginia State, Virginia Tech, Washington State, West Virginia University, West Virginia State, and University of Wisconsin.
+In 2021, the program will engage youth through Cooperative Extension at the following land-grant universities: Alcorn State, the University of Arizona, Arkansas State, Auburn University, Alabama A&M, Florida A&M, Georgia State, Indiana State, Kentucky State, the University of Nebraska-Lincoln, North Carolina A&T, Prairie View A&M, Southern University and A&M College, Texas A&M, Tennessee State, Tuskegee University, Virginia State, Virginia Tech, Washington State, West Virginia University, West Virginia State, and the University of Wisconsin.